rolwin100/rolwinreevan_gatsby_blog/content/2020-12-24-whats-new-in-react17/index.md

 ```

 The react team has worked closely with the babel developers to introduce this feature.
 There is a chance that this feature may reduce the bundle size according to the react docs.

+## React DOM Changelog

+### Delegate events to the root instead of the document

+Prior to React 17 the events were delegated to the document rather than to the root.
+This had created several issues mostly with embedding different versions of React into an application.
+With React 17 the events are delegated to the root.
+This helps us embed multiple versions of React into the application.

+### Clean up all effects before running any new effects

+Previously we only flushed destroy functions for a single fiber.
+The reason this is important is because the destroy function in one component can interfere with the ref value of another component.

+the above are few changes probably I liked there are other changes noted on their official website.
+You can check it [here](`https://reactjs.org/blog/2020/10/20/react-v17.html`).